There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Condition Your Dog From The Inside

-A great way to help minimize shedding is by boosting your dog’s nutrition.
-A high-quality diet is essential not just to stay as healthy as possible but also to keep their skin and coat in good condition.
+If your dog sheds a lot, a great way to help minimize shedding is by boosting your dog’s nutrition.
+Good nutrition from a high-quality diet is essential not just to stay as healthy as possible but also to keep their skin and coat in good condition.
 That helps minimize the amount of dog hair that breaks off and sheds.

-To supplement quality food, fish oil is wonderful!
+To supplement a healthy diet, fish oil is wonderful!
 Fish oil helps boost vital nutrients and help condition your dog’s skin and coat.
 It also helps boost their immune system.

-The omega-3 fatty acids keep their skin and coat in optimal health, prevent dry skin, and it has been shown to lessen shedding.
+The omega-3 fatty acids give your a dog healthy coat and skin, prevent dry skin, and it has been shown to lessen shedding.

 Fish oil is also great for helping them lose less dander, which can be an allergen for many dog owners.
 Here’s a helpful article on all the benefits of fish oil for your dog’s health.

-If you haven’t given fish oil a try yet, add it to your dog’s meals and watch for improved health!
+If you haven’t given fish oil a try yet, add it to your dog’s food and watch for improvements to their overall health!
 We really like Nutramax Welactin as it’s specifically formulated for dogs and includes a great boost of the omega-3 fatty acids.